MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 ## In which geographies and languages is Sales lines suggestions available?

+This feature is available to all environment country/region localization and in all supported Business Central languages.

+- Copilot works with all display languages in Business Central, but only English is currently fully supported.
+You can still use other languages, but results might be less accurate and reliable.
-With the exception of Canada, this feature is available to all environment country/region localization and in all supported languages.
-Due to limited language support, the feature won't initially be available to Canadian customers due to regulatory language compliance.
-For this capability to be available for customer environments located in countries/regions where Azure OpenAI Service isn't deployed, administrators must first consent to allowing their data to move across boundaries for [!INCLUDE [prod_short](includes/prod_short.md)] to connect to Azure OpenAI service.
+- For this capability to be available for customer environments located in countries/regions where Azure OpenAI Service isn't deployed, administrators must first consent to allowing their data to move across boundaries for [!INCLUDE [prod_short](includes/prod_short.md)] to connect to Azure OpenAI service.

 ## What operational factors and settings allow for effective and responsible use of the feature?